luizbgomide/sovereign/spells.md

 #### Maze
 Aimed at a visible point within three hundred feet, the spell affects all creatures except the caster within a ten-foot radius of the target, translating them into a lightless extradimensional maze of endlessly tall obsidian walls.

 The maze is infinite, featureless, and empty.
 Transported creatures get a Mental saving throw to end the spell, re-appearing one round after it was cast.
 Those who fail their save get to make an additional attempt once an hour afterwards.
-Creatures with five or fewer hit dice cannot attempt these saving throws and are trapped forever unless the mage is killed or ends the spell.
+Creatures with five or fewer HD cannot attempt these saving throws and are trapped forever unless the mage is killed or ends the spell.

 Time passes normally while trapped, and creatures snared within may rest, fight, or starve.
 Dead or escaped creatures appear in the nearest clear space to their original departure.